-All of this was confusing enough for the people of England in that age, but after King Henry VIII’s death in 1547, the next generation of Tudors made the confusion even worse.
+All of this was confusing enough for the people of England in that age, but after King Henry VIII’s death in 1547, the next generation of Tudors made the confusion worse.
 Henry’s adolescent son, Edward VI, was deeply committed to the Protestant cause and authorized the leadership of the Church of England to do a thorough house-cleaning of all traces of Catholicism.
 King Edward VI, however, died in 1553, before marrying, and was succeeded by his older sister Mary, who was as committed to the old Catholic ways as her brother had been to the new Protestant ones.

 Mary brutally enforced a return to Catholic practices and the authority of the Pope.
 However, Queen Mary I, in turn, died in 1558, and she was followed by her younger sister—Elizabeth—a Protestant, who swung England’s religious allegiance back the other way.

-All of this in-fighting exhausted and distracted England from undertaking any serious adventures in America, and it was not until Queen Elizabeth I had been securely on the throne for 20 years that English attention began to wander back over the Western horizon.
+All of this in-fighting exhausted and distracted England from undertaking any serious adventures in America.
+It was not until Queen Elizabeth I had been securely on the throne for 20 years that English attention began to wander back over the Western horizon.
 That and war led the English back into the great game of American exploration.
 When England finally turned Protestant for good in 1558, this made England the ally of every Protestant and the enemy of every Catholic in Europe.
 Thus, between 1582 and 1602, Queen Elizabeth I cheerfully licensed Protestant sea captains—like Francis Drake and John Hawkins—to raid the great treasure fleets of Europe’s greatest Catholic power, Spain.

 Whatever the motive, this kind of freebooting required the exploring and mapping of the American coastline by the English.
 The more expensive and profitable the task of raiding the Spanish treasure fleets became, the more it made sense for the English to establish their own supply base on the North American coastline.
-In 1578, one of Queen Elizabeth’s “sea dogs,” as they were known, Humphrey Gilbert, obtained a charter from the queen to establish a North American settlement; he actually undertook surveying voyages for a likely site.
+In 1578, one of Queen Elizabeth’s “sea dogs,” as they were known, Humphrey Gilbert, obtained a charter from the queen to establish a North American settlement; in response, he undertook surveying voyages for a likely site.

 Walter Raleigh Enters the Stage

-It flopped!
-Oh, it flopped badly.
+The venture failed, badly.
 Winter on the outer banks was more severe than anyone had dreamed in England, and the fort was abandoned.

-When that flotilla arrived on August 18, 1590, Raleigh’s men found Roanoke deserted; the only clue for the settlers’ disappearance was the word “Croatan” carved on the fort’s gateway.
+When the flotilla arrived on August 18, 1590, Raleigh’s men found Roanoke deserted; the only clue for the settlers’ disappearance was the word “Croatan” carved on the fort’s gateway.
 Croatan was a nearby island, but the settlers were not there either.
 The disappearance of Walter Raleigh’s lost colony of Roanoke became America’s first mystery.
-It also killed off Walter Raleigh’s interest in North American settlements, since the Roanoke debacle underscored how expensive and how risky such settlements were.
+It also killed off Walter Raleigh’s interest in North American settlements, since the Roanoke debacle underscored how expensive and risky such settlements were.